Registering data¶

 Enabling external and Apache Iceberg™ tables¶

-The process for enabling external and Iceberg tables varies, depending on whether you are managing the clean room in the web app or in code.
+The process for enabling external and Iceberg tables varies, depending on whether you are managing the clean room using the clean room UI or the clean room API.

 External and Iceberg table requirements¶